Living Smart And Healthy

 • Remove the veggies from the oven, and let it cool down for a few minutes.

-• You will need roti jali, tongs
+• You will need roti jali

 • Place a Roti Jali on a stovetop.
 On a medium heat, roast the veggies.